tarso-bertolini/Orchard/README.md

 Orchard is a specialized inference engine designed to extract maximum performance from Apple Silicon (M1/M2/M3/M4) chips.
 By bypassing generic frameworks and targeting the Metal API directly, Orchard achieves state-of-the-art speed and efficiency for local Large Language Model (LLM) inference.

-> **"The engine is the car."** — Orchard runs models closer to the metal than ever before.
+> Orchard runs models closer to the metal than ever before.

 ---